filamentphp/filament/packages/forms/docs/03-fields.md

 <img src="https://user-images.githubusercontent.com/41773797/147613748-6fdf2eff-de09-4ba0-8d01-68888802b152.png">

-You may also prevent the user from adding items, deleting items, or moving items of repeater:
+You may also prevent the user from adding items, deleting items, or moving items inside the repeater:

 ```php
 use Filament\Forms\Components\Repeater;